pepkit/pepspec/docs/specification.md

 - **Project config file** - REQUIRED. a `yaml` file containing project-level metadata
 - **Sample table** - RECOMMENDED. a `csv` file of sample metadata, with 1 row per sample
 - **Subsample table** - OPTIONAL.
-A `csv` file of sample  with multiple rows for each sample, used to specify sample attributes with multiple values.
+A `csv` file of sample  with multiple rows for each sample, used to specify sample attributes with multiple values (*e.g.* used to point to inputs in sequencing experiments when split across multiple files).

 This document describes each of these 3 files in detail.